-- Some subjects will operate as normal classes in your school. - Some subjects will be undertaken at the Shepparton TEC (GOTAFE's William Orr, Archer Street and Fryers Street campuses) or at another school. - Equine and Animal Studies will be studied flexibly a mixture of online and practical training .
+- Some subjects will be undertaken at the Shepparton TEC (GOTAFE's William Orr, Archer Street and Fryers Street campuses). - Greater Shepparton Secondary College Campuses - Equine and Animal Studies will be studied flexibly a mixture of online and practical training.

-Students who undertake TEC courses at GoTAFE will be jointly enrolled at their school and at GOTAFE.
+Students who undertake TEC courses at GOTAFE will be jointly enrolled at their school and at GOTAFE.
 Students will need to complete Enrolment documentation (provided by GOTAFE) and attend an interview with the TEC team prior to enrolment.

-VET programs offered at Greater Shepparton College
+VET programs offered at Greater Shepparton Secondary College